matthewgiarra/rviz/README.md

 # rviz - Repository Visualization Tool

-rviz is a Python script that generates an HTML visualization of a Git repository's structure, commit history, and uncommitted changes.
+rrrviz is a Python script that generates an HTML visualization of a Git repository's structure, commit history, and uncommitted changes.
 It supports rendering Markdown files as clickable links and embeds the root-level `README.md` in an expandable section.

 [Example output](https://htmlpreview.github.io/?https://raw.githubusercontent.com/matthewgiarra/rviz/main/example.html)